minima-global/storefront/README.md

 Now run the [Minima blockchain](https://github.com/minima-global/Minima).
 That creates a MiniDapp Server, which is accessible via [http://localhost:9004](http://localhost:9004).
 So start a browser, and load [http://localhost:9004](http://localhost:9004).
 You should see the MiniDapp homepage.

-Click on `Install`, then go find the `storefront.minidapp` you created in the [miniDapp/dist](./miniDapp/dist) directory in Step 2, above.
+Click on `Install`, then go find the `storefront.minidapp` in the [miniDapp/dist](./miniDapp/dist) directory, which the build created in Step 2, above.

 You should now be able to open the MiniDapp and use it to access a [Minima](https://github.com/minima-global/Minima) MiniDapp store.
 More details about how to do that are described in '[Using the Storefront](#using-the-storefront)', described below.